How the True Church Is Known

 -

-Remnant language must never abolish catholicity.
-The true Church remains ordered to all nations even when reduced.
+The true Church remains ordered to all nations even when reduced. -

-Universality must never be confused with worldly breadth detached from truth.
-A body spread across the world is not therefore catholic if it no longer confesses the same faith.
+A body spread across the world is not therefore catholic if it no longer confesses the same faith. -

-The remnant remains visible, sacramental, and ecclesial.
-It is not a cloud of isolated convictions, but the Church preserved in her marks under diminished conditions.
+It is not a cloud of isolated convictions, but the Church preserved in her marks under diminished conditions. -

-Mission begins with fidelity.
 The Church does not evangelize by becoming vague enough to attract numbers.
 She evangelizes by preserving the truth that actually saves.

 History repeatedly shows that the Church's most fruitful missionary periods often arise from purified fidelity rather than from comfortable power.
-Small bands of apostles, monks, missionaries, and confessors carried the faith across nations because they possessed the whole Catholic reality even when outward resources were slight.
+Small bands of apostles, monks, missionaries, and confessors carried the Faith across nations because they possessed the whole Catholic reality even when outward resources were slight.
 Their strength was not scale, but truth and grace.

 Likewise, in times of corruption or persecution, the remnant has often preserved the conditions for later restoration precisely by refusing both capitulation and sectarian self-enclosure.
 It remembered that the Church belongs to the nations because Christ purchased the nations.

-Today, wolves in sheep's clothing attack this doctrine from both directions.
+Today wolves in sheep's clothing attack this doctrine from both directions.

-Some claim universal scale as proof of Catholicity even while doctrine, worship, and authority are corrupted.
+Some claim universal scale as proof of catholicity even while doctrine, worship, and authority are corrupted.
 Others embrace remnant language in a way that excuses permanent smallness, privateism, hostility to mission, or indifference to the conversion of souls outside their circle.

 The faithful must reject both.
 The remnant is real, but it is not the end of the story.
 The Church reduced is still the Church sent.
 Families, chapels, and communities in exile must therefore guard against becoming merely defensive.
 Catechesis, example, hospitality, prayer for conversion, and eventual outward mission remain part of Catholic life even in hard times.